liesjacobs/WFE_practicals/practical1/intro.md

 In this course, you won't have to write code yourself: we'll simply adjust existing pieces of code, to get into the modus operandus.
 If you want to learn more, [this source from the science park study group](https://scienceparkstudygroup.github.io/Intro-Google-Earth-Engine-lesson/) is an excellent starting point.

+But now that you know the basics, let's explore its functionalities: